joelberkeley/spidr/README.md

-_spidr has stopped releases in response to Google's support for the current US administration, which peddles deception and hatred.
+_spidr has paused releases while the author resolves concerns around Google's recent activity in the political sphere.
 (Google is the primary contributor to OpenXLA, spidr's runtime.)_

 # spidr